| < Previous |

 - The

-is executed.
+ifstatement enables the program to make a decision -- if the expression in the parentheses is true, the block of code following theifis executed.
 If the expression is false, that block (the braces { } and the code inside them) is skipped. - In this case, since temp is 85, and since 85 is greater than 70, the expression is true, and the "warm" message is printed.

 - Note that there is no semicolon at the end of the

-is the first part of a statement (which is completed by the block following it). - By convention, statements inside the braces are indented (for readability).
+ifexpression!
+The line with theifis the first part of a statement (which is completed by the block following it). - By convention, statements inside the braces are indented (for readability).

 - Comparison operators are:

-equal to (note that a single = will not work!) !=
+<less than >greater than <=less than or equal to >=greater than or equal to ==equal to (note that a single = will not work!) !=not equal to

 Definition